Grievance Policy

 Raising a Formal Grievance

 Any formal complaint or grievance should be made in writing to the line manager, indicating that it is a formal grievance.
-Where the problem relates to that manager, the colleague should raise the matter with a senior manager or HR advisor.
+Where the problem relates to that manager, the colleague should raise the matter with a more senior manager.
 The written grievance should set out the nature of the grievance including any facts, dates, and names of individuals involved.
+Colleagues should also confirm whether there has been an attempt made to resolve the issue informally in the first instance, and if so the steps that have been taken.
 In some circumstances, the colleague may be asked to provide further information and to set out any suggestions for resolution of the grievance.

 All matters raised will be dealt with confidentially and discreetly, colleagues will not be victimised because they invoked the grievance procedure, although any colleague found to have made a deliberately false complaint may be subject to disciplinary action.

 This grievance policy relates to current colleagues of the Society.
 However, we recognise that there may be circumstances where a former colleague wishes to raise a complaint.
-Where that is the case, the complaint should be set out in writing to the former manager, or HR advisor in accordance with this policy.
+Where that is the case, the complaint should be set out in writing to the former manager, or HR Advisor in accordance with this policy.
 The circumstances of the complaint will be considered, including how recent the issues complained of are, and a decision reached on how best to respond to the complaint.
-In some, but not all, circumstances the complaint may be considered in accordance with this policy.
+The Society will deal with any such complaints seriously, investigating and resolving issues where relevant, however the former colleague may not receive an outcome to their complaint in writing and will not have a right of appeal.

 Investigations